ChrisPulman/S7PlcRx/README.md

 S7PlcRx is a comprehensive, production-ready reactive library for communicating with Siemens S7 PLCs.
 Built on Reactive Extensions (Rx.NET), it provides real-time data streaming, advanced performance optimizations, enterprise-grade reliability, and comprehensive industrial automation features.

+### Disclaimer
+This project is not affiliated with or endorsed by Siemens AG.
+It is an independent implementation for educational and industrial use.
+S7PlcRx is designed to work with Siemens S7 PLCs, including S7-1500, S7-1200, S7-400, S7-300, S7-200, and Logo 0BA8 models.
+The use of this libarary is at your own risk.
+The author is not responsible for any damages or losses incurred from using this library in production environments.
+Ensure that you test thoroughly in a safe environment before deploying to production systems and always follow best practices for industrial automation.

+## 🏭 Why S7PlcRx?
+S7PlcRx is designed to meet the demanding requirements of modern industrial automation systems.
+It combines the power of reactive programming with high-performance optimizations, making it ideal for real-time PLC data monitoring, control, and diagnostics.

 ### ✨ Key Features

 - **🔄 Reactive Data Streaming** - Real-time PLC data observation using Rx.NET